bertomartin/nickjj.github.io/_posts/2016-05-02-save-yourself-from-years-of-turmoil-by-using-docker-today.md

 ---
 layout: post
-title: 'Save Yourself Years of Turmoil by Using Docker Today'
+title: 'Save Yourself from Years of Turmoil by Using Docker Today'
 tags: [docker, devops, dev-environment]
 excerpt:
   Understand the problems Docker solve and how it will potentially save you